Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 **Stream vs Static tables**

 - Streaming tables are ever-appending data sources.
 - Static tables contain data that may be changed or overwritten.
-	- Only append data in the stream table will appear in the resulting table, adding new records in the static table will not appear in the end table.+
+- Only append data in the stream table will appear in the resulting table, adding new records in the static table will not appear in the end table.

 When you are joining a static DataFrame(TableA) with a streaming DataFrame(TableB), the static DataFrame acts as fixed reference.
  During the execution of each micro-batch of the streaming query: